yfaway/openhab-rules/README.md

-Thank you for visiting.
 This repository contains the smart home rules used in my house.
 They have been constantly tweaked since I started with [OpenHab](https://github.com/openhab) in 2018.
 While it is specific to my house, a lot of the [concepts](#sample-home-automation-rules) and [APIs](#layout-model-api---an-alternative-approach-to-access-devicessensors) might be re-usable in your own projects.

 The majority of the APIs and rules are in Python.
 There are a few older rules in Xtend; they will eventually be migrated over to Python.
 This projects relies on the excellent [openHAB Scripters project](https://github.com/openhab-scripters/openhab-helper-libraries).